 Spina Bifida is a common and disabling disorder in which the embryonic neural tube does not fully close.
-Physical medicine and rehabilitation specialists work collaboratively alongside orthopaedic surgeons, neurological surgeons and urologists at Shriners Hospitals for Children – Northern California to help children with spina bifida lead active, productive lives.
+Physical medicine and rehabilitation specialists work collaboratively alongside orthopaedic surgeons and urologists at Shriners Hospitals for Children – Northern California to help children with spina bifida lead active, productive lives.

 - Myelomeningocele, myelodysplasia, lipomeningocele